 MARK HOFFMAN, ASSOCIATE DEAN

-Dr. Mark C. Hoffman is an Associate Dean of the College of Community and Public Service.
+Dr. Mark C. Hoffman is an Associate Dean within the College of Education and Community Innovation.
 He is also an Associate Professor with the School of Public, Nonprofit and Health Administration (SPNHA).
 He was the director of SPNHA from 2007 to 2014.
 He has taught graduate classes, including Change Management, Foundations of Public Service, and GIS in Public Service, and undergraduate classes, including Public Policy, Public Sector Information Technology, and Community Analysis.

 Dr. Hoffman is special issue co-editor of the October 2014 Social Science Computer Review, featuring research on social media use in public, nonprofit, education, and healthcare organizations.
 He has also published in Administrative Theory & Praxis, Government Information Quarterly, Public Voices, and Public Administration Review.
 He received the 2002 William and Fredrick Mosher Award for best article by an academician appearing in Public Administration Review.
 With Jeremy Pyne, he co-authored an article in Sustaining Michigan: Metropolitan Policies and Strategies and two volumes of the Ethnic Atlas of West Michigan.